winduum/winduum-docs/docs/docs/colors.md

     </div>
 </div>

+## Foreground

+Each color has also it's foreground variant with `-foreground` postfix.
+So you can use foreground colors when needed, eg. `--color-primary-foreground`.

 ## Accent

 You can easily change accent color of any UI component.
 Because components in Winduum use `--color-accent` property as their color, rather than `--color-primary`.